albertllousas/functional-domain-driven-design/README.md

 > Who is going to implement this types?

-They will be implemented either in the domain (functions on the aggregates or domain services) or as infrastructure services (a.k.a. outgoing adapters, interacting with DBs, other services, logging, metrics ...)
+They will be implemented either in the domain (functions on the aggregates or domain services) or as infrastructure services (a.k.a. outgoing adapters, interacting with DBs, other services, logging, metrics ...).
+They will be injected as dependencies when the app is configured.

 > That's a lot of abstraction, I don't need that